Cutting Factsheet (for Schools)

 - miss class time to see therapists or school counselors

-- need additional time to complete class assignments and homework
+- need extra time to complete class assignments and homework

 What Teachers Can Do

-If you suspect that your student is engaging in cutting or other self-harm, talk with a school counselor, school psychologist, school nurse, or principal about how to deal with the situation before confronting the student yourself.
+If you suspect that your student is cutting or doing other self-harm, talk to a school counselor, school psychologist, school nurse, principal, or designated crisis team.
+Teens who self-injure should be referred to mental health specialists.

 You can help your student by:

-- providing additional time for class and homework assignments
+- providing extra time for class and homework assignments

 - Do People Who Self-Injure Have to Be Hospitalized?